Are dogs colour blind? Understanding how dogs see colour - BC SPCA

 Humans are drawn to colours.
 We choose our clothing and interior design based on our favourite hues and what we think looks best.
 If you were given two options of something – let’s say, a ball — that were two different colours, chances are you would reach for the one that’s closest to your preferred shade.

 But what about your dog?
-If you were to give him a choice of colour in a ball or toy, would he have a favourite colour?
+If you were to give them a choice of colour in a ball or toy, would they have a favourite colour?
 Are dogs color blind?

 How dogs see colour.
 What you see and what your dog sees.